 Bezel designs can be full or partial.
-A full bezel completely surrounds the diamond, like in this halo bezel setting.
+A full bezel completely surrounds the diamond, like in this halo bezel setting from James Allen.
 Because full bezel settings cover the entire circumference of the diamond, they let less light in than most other ring types.

 This means that a diamond may appear slightly less sparkly in a full bezel setting than it would in a traditional prong setting.

-A partial bezel, like this half bezel with a pave band, leaves the sides of the bezel open, allowing more light to enter the diamond from the sides.
+A partial bezel, like this half bezel with a pave band from James Allen, leaves the sides of the bezel open, allowing more light to enter the diamond from the sides.
 While the diamond may not look quite as brilliant as it would in a prong setting, the difference is subtle and very difficult to perceive.

 Both a half and full bezel will securely hold your diamond in place, making them good choices if you’re looking for a safe, durable engagement ring.
 Like all settings, bezel settings have a range of unique pros and cons.
 We’ve covered these, and more about bezel settings, in detail below.